Origin of daikonJapanese from dai, big + kon, root

 a Japanese radish (Raphanus sativus var. longipinnatus) having a long, white root that is eaten raw or cooked

-A white radish (Raphanus sativus var. longipinnatus) of Japan, having a long root that is eaten raw, pickled, or cooked.
-Also called Chinese radish, Japanese radish, Oriental radish .
+A white radish (Raphanus sativus var. longipinnatus) having a long root that is eaten as a vegetable, either raw, pickled, or cooked, in eastern Asian cuisine.
+Also called Chinese radish .
+Also called Japanese radish .

 Origin of daikonJapanese dai big ( from Early Middle Chinese dajh ) ( akin to Mandarin dà ) kon root ( from Early Middle Chinese kən ) ( also the source of Mandarin gēn )

 - This sauce will be served warm in individual bowls with grated ginger root and daikon, which is a white Asian radish.

 - The island is celebrated for ther mal springs, oranges and daikon (radishes),